Warranty: This genuine part is guaranteed by Toyota's

 Looking for affordable OEM 2006 Toyota Matrix Shock Absorber?
 Explore our comprehensive catalogue of genuine 2006 Toyota Matrix Shock Absorber.
 All our parts are covered by the manufacturer's warranty.
 Plus, our straightforward return policy and speedy delivery service ensure an unparalleled shopping experience.
 We look forward to your visit!

-Q: How to overhaul a shock absorber in the front strut assembly on 2006 Toyota Matrix?
+Q: How to overhaul a rear strut assembly with a shock absorber on 2006 Toyota Matrix?